3D Materials Lab: Tutorials

 0.333 0.667 0.381 N

 The first six lines define the lattice vectors.
-If the first three lines form a 3x3 matrix M1 and the next 3 lines for another 3x3 matrix M2.
+The first three lines form a 3x3 matrix M1, which consists of the lattice parameters of the unit cell you want to run SQS with.
+The following 3 lines form another 3x3 matrix M2.
+M2 is usually the identity matrix.
 The final lattice vectors in matrix form will be M1xM2.
-Here's another example for rocksalt AlN
+Here's another example of rocksalt AlN with different M2.

 4.983 0.000000 0.000000